zsxkib/diffusion-pipe/README.md

 - Compute metrics on a held-out eval set, for measuring generalization
 - Training state checkpointing and resuming from checkpoint
 - Efficient multi-process, multi-GPU pre-caching of latents and text embeddings
+- Seemlessly supports both image and video models in a unified way
-- Easily add support for new models by implementing a single subclass
+- Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-03-03
+  - Added masked training support.
+See the comment in the example dataset config for explanation.
+This feature required some refactoring, I tested that each supported model is able to train, but if something suddenly breaks for you this change is the likely cause.
+Like most brand-new features, masked training is experimental.
+  - Added Wan i2v training.
+It seems to work but is barely tested.
+See the supported models doc for details.
 - 2025-02-25
   - Support LoRA training on Wan2.1 t2v variants.
   - SDXL: debiased estimation loss, init from existing lora, and arbitrary caption length.